MrAle98/psinline/README.md

 ### Run generic powershell command

-Set script to import a dummy powershell script and then run **ls** command with coffexec:
+Set script to import a dummy powershell script and then run **ls** command with coffexec.
+You can find an example of dummy powershell script in the release package, named dummy.ps1:
 ```
 => set_coffargs /home/kali/CLionProjects/psinline/PS.exe /home/kali/CLionProjects/psinline/dummy.ps1